Property Investment Company Birmingham

 Leaning on the city's industrial past, factory conversions and period properties are popular in the centre (in particular, see the Jewellery Quarter), and they're supplemented by a range of new build blocks.

-With the population in the city centre at circa 25,800 and growing, along with an expected yield of 5% (Totally Money), central Birmingham is still a hot spot for property investors.
+With the population in the city centre at circa 25,800 and growing, along with very strong yields, central Birmingham is still a hot spot for property investors.

 Furthermore, Digbeth is subject to more than £2 billion worth of planned development projects over the coming years.
 It is also within walking distance of HS2’s Curzon Street Train Station, plus the existing Moor Street and New Street stations.